-In the late 1950s, as a result of the "thaw," Lina Kostenko, Dmytro Pavlychko, and a small number of other prodigiously gifted poets introduced, cautiously enough, new and discordant notes into the droning monotone of the poetry of that time.
+In the late 1950's, as a result of the "thaw," Lina Kostenko, Dmytro Pavlychko, and a small number of other prodigiously gifted poets introduced, cautiously enough, new and discordant notes into the droning monotone of the poetry of that time.
 As it always happens, soon afterward criticism stirred.
 Even something vaguely resembling a literary debate became evident, but it often cancelled itself out by ugly political slander.
-Things became much livelier when, in the early 1960s, the powerful talents of Ivan Drach, Vitalii Korotych, Mykola Vinhranovsky, Borys Necherda, and many lesser lights illuminated the poetic firmament.
-Most of them availed themselves of Ukrainian myths, folklore, and history to create fresh, electrifying poetry, often invoking their acknowledged predecessors-Tychyna, Svidzinsky, Antonych, and more distantly, Bazhan-and openly absorbing those scripts as elements of a startlingly new poetic utterance.
-(The talented and now apparently neglected Borys Necherda stands slightly apart from that tradition.)
-On the periphery of that community stood the great poet Vasyl Stus who had published very little in his lifetime, was subsequently purged, and died a martyr's death in the Perm gulag in 1985.
+Things became much livelier when, in the early 1960's, the powerful talents of Ivan Drach, Vitalii Korotych, Mykola Vinhranovsky, Borys Necherda and many lesser lights illuminated the poetic firmament.
+Most of them availed themselves of Ukrainian myths, folklore and history to create fresh, electrifying poetry, often invoking their acknowledged predecessors-Tychyna, Antonych and, more distantly, Bazhan-and openly absorbing those scripts as elements of a startlingly new poetic utterance.
+On the periphery of that community stood the great poet Vasyl Stus who had published very little in his lifetime, was subsequently purged and died a martyr's death in the Perm gulag in 1985.
 It is his name, to be sure, that in time will become the emblem of his generation.

 These poets were soon joined by somewhat younger talents.
-Born in the late 1930s and 1940s, Ihor Kalynets, Pavlo Movchan, Mykola Vorobiov, Vasyl Holoborodko, Vasyl Ruban, Hryhorii Kyrychenko, Hryhorii Chubai, and their peers take the spirit of the poetry of the 1960s much further along the road of poetic experiment, to the borders of surrealism on the one hand, and on the other, the loosely organized and relatively imageless free verse, known in American literature of the 1960s as "the poetry of statement."
-Because of the impending state terrorism of the following decade, these poets suffered greatly: Chubai died, Kalynets and Ruban spent years in the gulags, Vorobiov and Holoborodko were forcibly silenced and made their living as laborers.
-It is they, to a far greater extent than their slightly older colleagues, who have become the "gurus" of the youngest generation of poets-Vorobiov and Holoborodko in particular seem to enjoy the status of veritable cult figures.
+Born in the late 1930's and 1940's, Ihor Kalynets, Pavlo Movchan, Mykola Vorobiov, Vasyl Holoborodko, Vasyl Ruban, Hryhorii Kyrychenko, Hryhorii Chubai, and their peers take the spirit of the poetry of the 1960's much further along the road of poetic experiment, to the borders of surrealism on the one hand and, on the other, the loosely organized and relatively imageless free verse, known in American literature of the 1960's as "the poetry of statement."
+Because of the impending state terrorism of the following decade, these poets suffered greatly: Kalynets and Ruban spent years in the gulags, Vorobiov and Holoborodko were forcibly silenced and made their living as laborers.
+It is they, to a far greater extent than their slightly older colleagues, who have become the "gurus" of the youngest generation of poets.

-As the wave of the 1960s grew in strength, authentic literary criticism, with its attendant encounter and dialogue, grew along with it.
+As the wave of the 1960's grew in strength, authentic literary criticism, with its attendant encounter and dialogue, grew along with it.
 It somehow took on the hue of the poetry that it was discussing, thus forming with it a single unit, a single domain of discourse.
-The critics of the 1960s write masterfully crafted essays, somewhat elevated, declamatory in tone, favoring a stylized historical diction, and generously larded with highly poetic, often folkloristic, metaphors.
+The critics of the 1960's write masterfully crafted essays, somewhat elevated, declamatory in tone, favoring a stylized historical diction and generously larded with highly poetic, often folkloristic, metaphors.
 They prefer broad ideological themes to a scrupulous scrutiny of a text, or to technical discussions of the art of poetry.
 The work of Ivan Dziuba or Ievhen Sverstiuk, valuable as it is in itself, is a case in point.

-The literary criticism of the 1980s, although not as accomplished, is much more "professional" both in tone and in intent.
+The literary criticism of the 1980's, although not as accomplished, is much more "professional" both in tone and in intent.
 It has become, moreover, central in the literary process-a sort of emblem of the new glasnost.
 This is duly noted and bewailed by older poets who complain that the critics have become more important than the poets themselves.
-Such snide remarks lose much of their bite, however, when we consider that most of today's criticism, for all its "professionalism," is written by practising poets.
+Such snide remarks lose much of their bite, however, when we consider that most of today's criticism, for all its "professionalism," is written by practicing poets.